Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Related Work

-\paragraph{Explanation and justification in argumentation.} Explanation has recently emerged as a central topic in abstract argumentation, with several approaches emphasising that extension membership alone is insufficient to account for why an argument is accepted or rejected \cite{DBLP:conf/comma/LiaoT20,DBLP:conf/comma/LiaoT24,DBLP:journals/ijar/BorgB24,DBLP:conf/kr/AlfanoGPT24}.
-Recent surveys and frameworks for explanation and justification highlight the need to capture the internal reasons underlying acceptability \cite{DBLP:conf/ijcai/Cyras0ABT21}.
-Our results provide a structural perspective on this issue: we show that structure-sensitive defence and justification cannot, in general, be recovered from attack-only representations, even when they preserve extensions.
-This places subargument structure as a key ingredient for explanation-oriented argumentation semantics.
+\emph{Explanation and justification in argumentation.} Explanation has recently become a central topic in abstract argumentation, with several approaches observing that extension membership alone is insufficient to explain why an argument is accepted or rejected \cite{DBLP:conf/comma/LiaoT20,DBLP:conf/comma/LiaoT24,DBLP:journals/ijar/BorgB24,DBLP:conf/kr/AlfanoGPT24}.
+Beyond extension-based accounts, process-oriented models such as serialisation- and sequence-based explanations analyse acceptance in terms of evaluative dynamics \cite{DBLP:conf/kr/BengelThimm25,DBLP:conf/ecai/BengelST24}, while other work characterises explanations via minimal or strong substructures of argumentation frameworks \cite{DBLP:conf/aaai/0001W21a}.
+Surveys on justification similarly stress the need to capture the internal reasons underlying acceptability \cite{DBLP:conf/ijcai/Cyras0ABT21}.
+Our results contribute a complementary structural perspective: structure-sensitive defence and justification cannot, in general, be reconstructed from attack-only representations, even when extensions are preserved, thereby identifying explicit subargument structure as a key ingredient for explanation-oriented semantics.

-\paragraph{Induced attacks versus primitive structure.} A recurring theme in the literature is whether structural effects should be compiled into the attack relation or represented explicitly.
+\emph{Induced attacks versus primitive structure.} A recurring theme in the literature is whether structural effects should be compiled into the attack relation or represented explicitly.
 Most existing abstractions adopt the former strategy, treating induced attacks as part of the abstract framework.
 The present work adopts the latter strategy: induced interactions are not encoded at the abstract level, but are recovered semantically through structure-sensitive defence.

 This modelling choice underlies the main technical results of the paper.
 It explains both why standard extension-based semantics are preserved and why structurally distinct frameworks may nevertheless collapse under forgetful projection.
 In this sense, the present framework complements existing approaches by making explicit a dimension of argumentation that is usually implicit or discarded in abstraction.